iamstarkov/ispeakweb/README.md

 3. Tell followers in a tweet about your plans for the week
 4. If it possible, please do it in a five minutes, to be sure that your "intro" tweets will be grouped in timeline
-5. If you want to answer, retweet the question first.
+5. If you want to answer, retweet the question first
 6. Then write answers as ordinary tweets.
-If you want, you can include question’s author at the end of you answers.
+If you want, you can include question’s author at the end of you answers
 7. Say goodbye and show your appreciation to followers, at the end

 #### Should I have a plan for week?